The Present

 Management

 The general running of the museum’s finances, building and maintenance, collection and management and education is overseen by the museum committee.
-The committee meets on a Monday evening or afternoon in about the fourth week of each term.
+The committee meets on a Monday evening or afternoon in about the fifth week of each term.
 The Annual General Meeting is held in Term 3.

-Enquiries about joining the organisation are welcome.
+Enquiries about joining the committee are welcome.

 One of our staff at work registering the collection